DanFeinstat/5e-Spellbook-Builder/README.md

 - Add more filtering options
 - Add more account customization
--Add optional character details for storing content such as spell DCs
+- Add optional character details for storing content such as spell DCs